leogmay/leogmay/README.md

 * 🌱 I'm currently studying Software Development, dreaming about studying abroad!
 * 🔭 Still not working on IT, but doing my best.
-* ⌛  Developing Front-end Skills, HTML + CSS.
+* ⌛  Developing Front-end skills, HTML + CSS.
 * ⚡ Curiosity?
 I'm Brazilian but also Luxembourger.
 * 💬 Ask me about **Java, HTML, CSS, English for Devs.**